Haworthiopsis attenuata 'Super Zebra'

 The origin of this cultivar of Haworthiopsis attenuata is unknown.

-Haworthiopsis attenuata 'Super Zebra', formerly known as Haworthia attenuata 'Super Zebra', is a small succulent that forms rosettes of triangular, dark green leaves with a predominance of white horizontal stripes on the lower surface and white dots on the upper surface.
-It offsets readily to form clumps up to 8 inches (20 cm) tall and about the same in diameter.
-Flowers are white, tubular, and appear in summer at the end of long inflorescences.
+Haworthiopsis attenuata 'Super Zebra', formerly known as Haworthia attenuata 'Super Zebra', is a small succulent that forms rosettes of triangular dark green leaves with a predominance of white horizontal stripes on the lower surface and white dots on the upper surface.
+It offsets readily to form clumps that reach 8 inches (20 cm) in height and nearly equal diameter.
+Flowers are white and tubular and appear in summer at the end of long inflorescences.

 This cultivar is usually sold as Haworthiopsis fasciata 'Alba' or Haworthia fasciata 'Alba', but it clearly is a cultivar of Haworthia attenuata because it has tubercles on both upper and lower surfaces.